scar45/retro-crt-startpage/README.md

 then:

 ```
+cd build/
 http-server
 ```

-You'll find everything in ```./build``` again, ready to be served from your preferred webserver.
+You may want to [check the parameters on http-server](https://www.npmjs.com/package/http-server), which will allow you to customize the port/use SSL/etc. if you should prefer.

 ---

 ...and that's about it!
+I hope you enjoy this little nostalgic throwback to the terminals of old.

 Thanks!

 #### Colophon